specklesystems/speckle-sharp/README.md

   <img width="589" alt="Screenshot 2020-10-29 at 11 04 06" src="https://user-images.githubusercontent.com/2316535/97555643-a661f500-19d8-11eb-87fd-9044acea138e.png">

-And voila', the `Speckle 2` tab should now appear along any other Grasshopper plugins you may have installed:
+And voila', once you start Grasshopper, the `Speckle 2` tab should now appear along any other Grasshopper plugins you may have installed.

 <img width="1028" alt="Screenshot 2020-10-29 at 11 08 03" src="https://user-images.githubusercontent.com/2316535/97555645-a661f500-19d8-11eb-8436-1e60d1133e28.png">

+> If Grasshopper was already running, you may need to restart Rhino for the Speckle plugin to load.

 ## Contributing